 Keep in mind that cyber insurance is still evolving.
 Cyber risks change frequently and organisations tend not to report the full impact of breaches in order to avoid negative publicity and damage the trust of customers.
 Thus, underwriters have limited data on which to determine the financial impact of attacks.
 Essentially, the true risk of cyber attacks is not completely understood.

-Thompson Insurances are well placed to source competitive pricing and, perhaps more importantly, the most enhanced cover specification available in the market.
+Hastings Insurance are well placed to source competitive pricing and, perhaps more importantly, the most enhanced cover specification available in the market.